UCB-w261/w261-environment/README.md

 If we review the bash scripts `startup.sh` we can see that the jupyter notebook is launched from the `/media/notebook` directory.
 This is very important for our deployment.

+## How to Use

+1. Install Docker (Restart as needed)
+2. Copy the contents of the `docker-compose.yml` file in this repo to somewhere on your computer with the same name
+3. Edit the `Volume` section to match where you want to store your notebooks/homework locally
+4. Open up a terminal or Powershell windows and change directory to where you stored your `docker-compose.yml` file
+5. Run `docker-compose up`
+6. Open your browser and go to `localhost:8889` for regular Python and MRJob and `localhost:8890` for PySpark

 ## General Issues

 Using python packages against HDFS